 In today’s society, there are numerous laws, regulations, rules that are meant to protect us, but at the same time, these restrictions are limiting us.
 If we strictly obey these rules we won’t excel and move forward in the world.
-Thankfully, we have The 48 Laws of Power.
+Thankfully, we have The 48 Laws of Power (check other summaries here, here, here, and here).
 In this book, Robert Greene teaches us how to bypass the laws, use them in our favor, mess with other people’s minds, and still look decent and charming in the eyes of others.
 The 48 laws described in length in this book will show us unique ways to handle situations of any kind.
-Each individual law is well-argued with examples, interpretation, quotes, tales, and historical events.
+Each individual law is well-argued with examples, interpretations, quotes, tales, and historical events.

 The Core Idea:

 Few will admit it but we all ask ourselves the following question daily: “How to look innocent while I aim for more power?”
 We pursue money, fame, and power but at the same time, we can’t really admit that to the world.
 We pretend that we’re noble and that we care but deep down the only thing we want is more of everything.